extremenetworks/connect-docs/docs/_sources/private-public-cloud/aws.rst.txt

      the AWS API.
 Defines how much time is allowed for Connect to open up a socket to the AWS API.
 Default: 10000 (=10 seconds)

--  Sync Policies with AWS Security Groups:
+-  | Sync Policies with AWS Security Groups:

-When set to true, Connect will synchronize (export) the policies from all ‘managed’ policy domains to AWS security groups.
+   | When set to true, Connect will synchronize (export) the policies from
+     all ‘managed’ policy domains to AWS security groups.
 It will create one security group for each policy from each ‘managed’ XMC policy domain.

--  Sync Policies with XMC end-system groups:
+-  | Sync Policies with XMC end-system groups:

-When set to true, Connect will synchronize the policies from all ‘managed’ policy domains to XMC end-system groups.
-It will create one end-system group for each policy from each ‘managed’ XMC policy domain.
+   | When set to true, Connect will synchronize the policies from all
+     *managed* policy domains to XMC end-system groups.
+It will create one end-system group for each policy from each *managed* XMC policy domain.

--  Assign AWS security groups based on XMC end-system groups:
+-  | Assign AWS security groups based on XMC end-system groups:

-When set to true will assign EC2 instances interfaces to AWS security groups based on the end-system groups that the corresponding end-system is assigned to in XMC/EAC.
+   | When set to true will assign EC2 instances interfaces to AWS security
+     groups based on the end-system groups that the corresponding end-system is assigned to in XMC/EAC.
 The mapping between EC2 instance interface and XMC end-system is based on the MAC address

--  | Overwrite XMC end-systems' Device Family with instance machine
+-  | Overwrite XMC end-systems' Device Family with instance machine type:
-     type:
    | If enabled, uses the instance type from AWS to overwrite the device
      family field for imported end-systems in XMC.